thoth-station/adviser/README.rst

 characteristics of the runtime environment used (software and hardware available), purpose of the application, ...

-Pipeline units are of different type - Boots, Pseudonyms, Sieves, Steps, Strides and Wraps. `Follow the online documentation for more info
+Pipeline units are of different types - Boots, Pseudonyms, Sieves, Steps, Strides and Wraps. `Follow the online documentation for more info
 <https://thoth-station.ninja/docs/developers/adviser/index.html#pipeline-units>`__.